lastradev/flutter-shop-app/README.md

 * Responsive layout
 * Linting with 'Linter' dart package
 * Environment variables with 'flutter_dotenv' dart package
-* Async http requests to Firebase REST API with 'http' dart package (firebase package should be used instead, I used http package to learn how to work with different backends)
+* Async HTTP requests to Firebase REST API with HTTP dart package (You should use the firebase package instead.
+I used HTTP package to learn how to work with different backends)
 * Animations: Hero, SlideTransition and FadeTransition

 ### Firebase

 This repo is using Firebase.
-I use realtime database to save user products and orders and authentication to signup users to the app.
+It uses the Realtime Database to save user products and orders and authentication to signup users to the app.

 ### Animations
-I use AnimationControllers, AnimationContainers and route animations to run this animations:
+I use AnimationControllers, AnimationContainers, and route animations to run these animations:
 * Hero Animation
 * SlideTransition
 * FadeTransition